just-me-/MerlinsRezHelper/README.md

 Contributing: License
 ---------------------

-eso-extGroupLeader uses the BSD 2-clause license, which can be found in LICENSE.txt.
+eso-merlinsRezHelper uses the BSD 2-clause license, which can be found in LICENSE.txt.

 **Additional Restrictions**